replicatedhq/help-center/content/docs/kb/developer-resources/using-replicated-studio-to-quickly-iterate-on-your-yaml.md

 tags: ["Development", "Studio"]
 ---

+The [Replicated Developer Studio](https://github.com/replicatedhq/studio) has been designed with developers in mind, to streamline the development cycle, by allowing for local YAML changes to reflect almost immediately in the Admin console.
+This provides a quick way to iterate and test new versions of an application, bypassing Replicated's APIs.

 Iterating on your Replicated [application YAML](https://help.replicated.com/docs/packaging-an-application/yaml-overview/) often requires much trial and error before a release is ready to be shipped.
 Often the developer will choose to make changes to the YAML on their local filesystem in their text editor of choice.
 Once changes have been made, a release must be created and promoted to a channel via the [Replicated Vendor Portal](https://vendor.replicated.com/) or the [Replicated CLI](https://github.com/replicatedhq/replicated), before that release will become available in the Replicated admin console.
 Likely there will be many more iterations on that release before it is ready to be shipped to the customer.

-The [Replicated Developer Studio](https://github.com/replicatedhq/studio) has been designed with developers in mind, to streamline the development cycle, by allowing for local YAML changes to reflect almost immediately in the Admin console.
-This provides a quick way to iterate and test new versions of an application, bypassing Replicated's APIs.
+By using the [Replicated Developer Studio](https://github.com/replicatedhq/studio), you can quickly iterate on your Replicated yaml, and reduce the number of releases you and your team create inbetween releases to your customers.

 ## Getting Started